 I thought I had seen mass hysteria before: the time “Weird Willy” Smith set off a can of tear gas in the high school cafeteria.
 Or the practical joker who yelled “Shark!” at the beach causing me and my rubber raft to be flattened by half-crazed swimmers.

 But these pale in comparison to entering a department store the day after Christmas!
-As I approached the automotive section, I stepped into the main aisle to see what looked like the entire cast from Ben Hur stampeding my way.
+As I stepped into the main aisle I was confronted with see what looked like the entire cast from Ben Hur stampeding my way.

 Nearly two thousand years ago, the peace and joy came after Christmas.

 God’s people had yearned for their Messiah since He had promised Eve there would come a conqueror over sin.
 The angels had announced this precious Gift’s arrival.
 The waiting was over.
 The real work of Christmas could beginwork which we can continue today.

 It would have been easy for the shepherds to merely muse about their evening with eternity.
 An angel of the Lord had stood before them.
 The glory of God had shone over these men on a dark, sheep-dotted hillside.
 Multitudes of angels joined in announcing “peace on earth.”
 Then the shepherd’s weathered faces had looked into the tiny, helpless eyes of Almighty God.

 But this was just the beginning.
 After the excitement of Christmas, the shepherds spread the Word about this child and glorified and praised God for all the things they had heard and seen.